jimzord12/Honeypots-Contextual-Behavior-PoC/README.md

 1. Use real and more data.
 2. Use K-means Clustering to determine how many skill levels should the attackers be classified into.
 3. Train and use a more complex model to determine the skill level of the attacker.

-## Personal Notes

-- Add the other 4 possible attack types to HASH Honeypot.
-- Write a script that starts all the services.